 A bit about the epic fantasy novel I’ve been writing:

-Talvrez’s first mistake was believing he couldn’t be a hero.
+Talvrez’s first mistake was believing he couldn’t be the hero.
 His second was believing his brother could.

-I’m currently seeking representation for my completed 113,000 word novel, BLOODSOULS OF THE FALLEN.
+I’m currently seeking representation for my completed 117,000 word novel, IF SHADOWS SPOKE.